aayostem/tts/tutorial/Audio/FinOps/phase7.v1.md

 315
 00:56:30,000 --> 00:56:40,000
 [Types: cd finops-idp]
+▶ Pronounced as: "Now changing into the finops-idp directory."

 316
 00:56:40,000 --> 00:56:50,000
 [Types: yarn install]
-▶ Pronounced as: "Yarn, install"
+▶ Pronounced as: "Now installing dependencies with yarn install."

 317
 00:56:50,000 --> 00:57:00,000